umdenes100/rpi-camera-server/README.md

 Please install the active cooler onto the RPI.
 There will be two plastic pins that lock in place and you must plug in the fan header.
 Please look this up if you do not know how.

-Additionally you will need a >=27W power supply, a micro hdmi cable, a mouse, a keyboard, and a valid ethernet connection.
+Additionally you will need a >=27W power supply, a micro hdmi cable, a mouse, a keyboard, the camera, and a valid ethernet connection.

+If the camera is USB smply plug it in like you would any device.
+If it is a camera module, please make sure the RPI is unplugged and attach the camera module to CAM/DISP 0 appropriately.
+Please look this up if you do not know how.

 ## Step 1: First time boot RPI 5